rackerlabs/rackspace-how-to/content/cloud-backup/update-the-rackspace-cloud-backup-agent.md

 For more detailed information on these configuration settings, see [Update or install the Cloud Backup agent on Linux](/how-to/update-or-install-the-cloud-backup-agent-on-linux/).

-**Warning:** This assumes that the reason the agent is being manually installed is because it is being installed on a system not yet supported by the current updater.
+**Warning:** This assumes that you are manually installing the agent because the system you are installing it on is not yet supported by the current updater.
 For that reason, we make no assumptions about the requirements to add the agent or the updater as a service.
-This means the driveclient will have to be started manually every time the server is restarted.
+This means you must manually start the driveclient every time you restart the server.

 ### Update the agent on a Windows system